 About Bishop Wellington Boone

 Bishop Wellington Boone is a respected Christian leader with an unwavering commitment to Jesus Christ.
-He is willing to stand on the truth of biblical principles regardless of personal cost.
-For more than 40 years, he has quietly inspired and trained Christian men and women to become leaders with Christ-like character, faithfulness to their marriages, and a zeal to transform society.
+As he moves to Germany, his passion is increasing to make disciples who stand on the truth of biblical principles regardless of personal cost.
+For more than 40 years, he has quietly inspired and trained Christian men and women to become leaders with Christ-like character, faithfulness to their marriages, and a zeal to transform society worldwide.

 Many Christian leaders of this generation have been inspired by Bishop Wellington Boone as he has taught and preached in churches, national conferences, college ministries, and major stadium events based on the principles of Christ-likeness that undergird his life.

-The coming debut of his Black American Christian Embassy (BACE) will also lead the way in unifying people of all races across dividing lines.
-People have a longing for unity.
+Christians have a longing for unity instead of divisions.
 Twenty years ago, during a Promise Keepers meeting in Indianapolis, he declared before 70,000 mostly White men, “We are one!”
 Wave after wave of applause and celebration followed.

 In 2001 in South Africa with his daughter Nicole he established a missionary outreach providing supplemental Learning Centers for the children of Kurland, near Port Elizabeth, South Africa, called Goshen International.
 Since that time, the Goshen team has dramatically improved the lives of Black and Colored children and their families by supporting their entire educational experience from the early years through college.